deeppavlov/AutoIntent/docs/source/quickstart.rst

     cd AutoIntent
     pip install .

-Библиотека совместима с Python 3.10+.
+The library is compatible with Python 3.10+.

 Data Format
 -----------

-Для работы с AutoIntent нужно привести обучающие данные в специальный формат.
+To work with AutoIntent, you need to format your training data in a specific way.
 You need to provide a training split containing samples with utterances and labels, as shown below:

 .. code-block:: json